vincentbernat/old-turbo-pascal-programs/README.md

 ---

 Each directory contains a program.
-I also provide the appropriate version of Turbo Pascal in `TP/`.
-This is by no mean legal, but I don't think anyone will care.
+I also provide the appropriate version of Turbo Pascal 5.5 in `TP/`.
+This is by no mean legal, but I don't think anyone will care (also, it seems Borland [released it for free][] in 2002).
 The best way to use all that is [DOSBox][].
 The compiled executables are also provided since they are small and allow one to quickly test a program without compiling it.

 [DOSBox]: http://www.dosbox.com/
+[released it for free]: http://www.doshaven.eu/programming-tools/

 Programs
 --------